-The information covers only aspects directly relevant to purposes of the Diploma Supplement.
+1 The information covers only aspects directly relevant to purposes of the Diploma Supplement.

-- Berufsakademien are not considered as Higher Education Institutions, they only exist in some of the Länder.
+2 Berufsakademien are not considered as Higher Education Institutions, they only exist in some of the Länder.
 They offer educational programmes in close cooperation with private companies.
-Students receive a formal degree and carry out an apprenticeship at the company.
-Some Berufsakademien offer Bachelor courses which are recognised as an academic degree if they are accredited by the Accreditation Council. - German Qualifications Framework for Higher Education Degrees.
-(Resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 16 February 2017). - German Qualifications Framework for Lifelong Learning (DQR).
-Joint resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany, the German Federal Ministry of Education and Research, the German Conference of Economics Ministers and the German Federal Ministry of Economics and Technology (Resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 15 November 2012).
-More information at www.dgr.de - Recommendation of the European Parliament and the European Council on the establishment of a European Qualifications
+Students receive a formal degree and carry out an

+- 4 German Qualifications Framework for Lifelong Learning (DQR).
+Joint resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany, the German Federal Ministry of Education and Research, the German Conference of Economics Ministers and the German Federal Ministry of Economics Ministers of Education of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 15 November 2012).
+More information at www.ddr.de - 5 Recommendation of the European Parliament and the European Council on the establishment of a European Qualifications Framework for Lifelong Learning of 23 April 2008 (2008/C 111/01 - European Qualifications Framework for Lifelong Learning - EQF). - 6 Specimen decree pursuant to Article 4, paragraphs 1 4 of the interstate study accreditation treaty (Resolution of the Standing

-- Framework for Lifelong Learning of 23 April 2008 (2008/C 111/01 European Qualifications Framework for Lifelong Learning EQF). - Specimen decree pursuant to Article 4, paragraphs 1 4 of the interstate study accreditation treaty (Resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 7 December 2017). - Interstate Treaty on the organization of a joint accreditation system to ensure the quality of teaching and learning at German higher education institutions (Interstate study accreditation treaty) (Decision of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 8 December 2016), Enacted on 1 January 2018. - 8 See note No. 7. - 9 See note No. 7. - Access to higher education for applicants with a vocational qualification, but without a school-based higher education entrance qualification (Resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 6 March 2009).
+Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 7 December 2017).

+- 7 Interstate Treaty on the organization of a joint accreditation system to ensure the quality of teaching and learning at German higher education institutions (Interstate study accreditation treaty) (Decision of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 8 December 2016), Enacted on 1 January 2018. - 8 See note No. 7. - 9 See note No. 7. - Access to higher education for applicants with a vocational qualification, but without a school-based higher education entrance qualification (Resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany of 6 March 2009).